ibm-cloud-docs/schematics/create-terraform-config.md

 To configure the `provider` block:

 1. Choose how you want to configure the `provider` block.
-   - **Option 1: Create a separate `provider.tf` file.** The information in this file is loaded by Terraform and {{site.data.keyword.bplong_notm}}, and applied to all Terraform configuration files that exist in the same GitHub directory.
+   - **Option 1: Create a separate `provider.tf` file.** The information in this file is loaded by Terraform and {{site.data.keyword.bplong_notm}}, and applied to all Terraform configuration files that exist in the same GitHub directory or tape archive file (`.tar`).
 This approach is useful if you split out your infrastructure code across multiple files.
    - **Option 2: Add a `provider` block to your Terraform configuration file.** You might choose this option if you prefer to specify the provider alongside with your variables and resources in one Terraform configuration file.

 2. Review what [credentials and information you must provide in the `provider` block to work with your resources](/docs/terraform?topic=terraform-provider-reference#required-parameters). {{site.data.keyword.bpshort}} automatically retrieves your {{site.data.keyword.cloud_notm}} API key so that you do not need to specify this information in your `provider` block.